ltornyi/dataverse-virtual-table/api/README.md

 At this point the function app is secured by Azure AD but also needs a function key (host or function level).
-We should set up Azure API management on top of this so we can avoid distributing the function key and all the key management/rotation problems that comes with this.
+We should set up Azure API management on top of this so we can avoid distributing the function key and all the key management/rotation problems that come with this.

 Maybe later...